Sailing itineraries. Greece: a voyage to the cradle of European civilization

 Like Corinth, Athens is a city of the Peloponnese but it faces the Aegean Sea and not continental Greece.
 So, we might consider having a more demanding holiday, departing from another island with a rich history: Crete.
 A travel to the cradle of European culture couldn’t fail to start from the Minoan civilization which, more than 5,000 years ago, laid the foundations for ancient history.
 The archaeological site of Knossos, situated just a few kilometers far from the coastline, is the best evidence of that time.

 If, on the contrary, you want to have fun, a holiday to the Dodecanese Islands is the right option for you.
 Dreamy beaches and clear waters wink at all those who imagine summer as a break from everyday stress.
 Their position offers the chance to choose to approach to Greek reality or take a trip to the eastern world, by visiting Turkey.
 The city of Smirne is just a few miles away and it can be the right option to broaden your cultural horizons.

 We have make you dream too much.
 Now, it’s time to come back to reality.
 After all, dreaming new itineraries is part of sailing.
-Some of them can be easily reached by boat, others can be selected and shared for free on Boatexchange.online.
+All of them can be easily found on our amazing online pilot book.